Improving technology systems behind Medicare healthcare innovation

 IT Advisor, CMMI

-Throughout the engagement, we focused on building capability, not just delivering artifacts.
-We coached teams on user research methods, facilitated design workshops, and embedded iterative practices — user interviews, usability testing, prototype-and-test cycles — so that the approach would persist after our engagement ended.
+Throughout the engagement, we focused on building capability — not just delivering artifacts.
+User research practices outlasted any single redesign — built into how teams work, not handed off as a deliverable.
+We coached teams on user research methods, ran design workshops, and embedded iterative practices (user interviews, usability testing, and prototype-and-test cycles).
 The goal was a sustainable shift: from technology decisions driven by assumptions to decisions grounded in evidence from real users.

 The results